March 23, 2026 · ZETUP Team

 The Cheapest Way to Set Up in Dubai

-The Dubai Instant License programme (launched 2024) offers the lowest entry point: AED 5,000–18,000 for a licence covering selected activities, issued in 5–10 minutes.
-Limitations: not all activities available, no physical office required in Year 1 (but needed for visa processing), and it is a DET product — not a free zone licence.
+The Dubai Instant License programme offers the lowest entry point: AED 5,000–18,000 for a licence covering selected activities, issued in 5–10 minutes.
+Limitations: not all activities available, no physical office required in Year 1 for the licence itself (visa capacity beyond the included permits may require registered premises), and it is a DET product — not a free zone licence.

-For a standard mainland LLC with maximum flexibility, the most cost-effective approach is: Instant License (if your activity qualifies) + flexi-desk office + formation assistance from a transparent provider like ZETUP = approximately AED 18,000–30,000 all-in for Year 1 before visas.
+For a standard mainland LLC with maximum flexibility, the most cost-effective approach is: Instant License (if your activity qualifies) + flexi-desk office + formation assistance from a transparent provider like ZETUP, whose service fee is quoted individually and itemised in writing, for Year 1 before visas.

 How ZETUP Keeps Formation Costs Transparent

 At ZETUP, our company formation quote includes a line-by-line breakdown of every cost — our service fee, every government fee, and every third-party cost.
-We provide this before you commit, and the final invoice matches the quote.
+We provide this before you commit, and the final invoice matches the quote for the agreed scope of work.
 Government fees are passed through at cost with receipts attached.

 Our formation service fee covers: activity code guidance, trade name reservation, initial approval, MOA coordination, DET submission, Ejari assistance, MOHRE/GDRFA card processing, corporate tax registration, and bank account introductions.
-There are no hidden "processing fees," "admin charges," or "handling surcharges."
+There are no hidden "processing fees," "admin charges," or "handling surcharges" within the agreed scope; costs arising outside the original scope (rejections, bank charges, or requested scope changes) are quoted separately.

 Get a free, itemised formation quote: Book a consultation